Zion Road, Rathgar, Dublin 6 +353 (0) 1 492 37 51

 Plus d'infosRégion

 In 1182, King Philippe Auguste decided to expel the Jews from the capital.
-Synagogues were converted into churches and building owned by Jews were sold, with the proceeds going to the Crown.
+Synagogues were converted into churches and buildings owned by Jews were sold, with the proceeds going to the Crown.
 The sovereign used the sums thus amassed to build the keep of the castle at Vincennes and to put a wall around the nearby woods.
-Within Paris itself he built a market in the now deserted Champeaux quarter ...
+Within Paris itself, he built a market in the now deserted Champeaux ...

 Plus d'infosRégion